Aisling Capital

 Series D in 2010

-Zeltiq Aesthetics, founded in 2005 and headquartered in Pleasanton, California, is a medical technology company focused on developing non-invasive solutions for the reduction of unwanted fat tissue.
-The company's flagship product, the CoolSculpting system, employs a patented technology known as Cryolipolysis, which utilizes controlled cooling to selectively target and eliminate fat cells while preserving surrounding skin and tissue.
-This FDA-cleared treatment provides a non-surgical option for individuals seeking to reduce stubborn fat bulges.
-Zeltiq distributes its products through a direct sales force and a network of distributors, catering primarily to dermatologists, plastic surgeons, and aesthetic specialists across North America, Europe, the Asia-Pacific, and Latin America.
-The company was previously known as Juniper Medical, Inc. before rebranding in 2007.
-As of 2017, Zeltiq operates as a subsidiary of Allergan plc.
+Zeltiq Aesthetics, Inc. is a medical technology company founded in 2005 and headquartered in Pleasanton, California.
+It specializes in the development and commercialization of non-invasive products aimed at the selective reduction of fat.
+The company's flagship product, the CoolSculpting system, employs a patented method known as Cryolipolysis, which utilizes precisely controlled cooling to target and eliminate stubborn fat cells without damaging surrounding tissue.
+This FDA-cleared device is designed for various applications in dermatologic treatments and is marketed primarily to dermatologists, plastic surgeons, and aesthetic specialists across North America, the Asia-Pacific, Europe, and Latin America.
+Zeltiq Aesthetics was formerly known as Juniper Medical, Inc. and rebranded in July 2007.
+As of 2017, it operates as a subsidiary of Allergan plc.

 Aragon Pharmaceuticals